Answer: You have several options available to you, each with their own advantages. They are:

 Answer: An additional flight instructor rating "resets" the renewal clock.
 Because you were issued a new rating on your flight instructor certificate, you should have a certificate with an expiration date 24 months from the date you obtained that rating.
 That new date is your expiration date.

 Answer: To receive a graduation certificate, you must complete the FIRC program.
 If sickness or some other type of emergency forces you to discontinue, you will be issued a certificate of partial completion listing the number of hours you attended.
 To obtain a graduation certificate, you must complete the remaining hours at your earliest convenience, but in no case later than the expiration date on your instructor certificate.
 One of the advantages of attending an ASI course is that we offer many programs across the nation, making it easy to complete the course.
 There is no additional charge for attending a second live ASI FIRC if, for emergency reasons, you were unable to complete the first one.
-You may also switch to the Flight Instructor Refresher Clinic Online.
+You may also switch to the Online Flight Instructor Refresher Course (eFIRC).
 We will issue a refund for the tuition fee less $30 for the ASI course kit.

 Answer: No. A current medical is not required to renew your flight instructor certificate.
 In fact, a current medical is not even required to instruct as long as you do not act as the pilot in command of the aircraft.

 Answer: There is no requirement to complete the record of pilot time section of the 8710 form for a flight instructor renewal.
 You may, however, want to do this for other reasons.
 It might serve as possible proof of previous time should you lose your logbooks.
-Whether it would be accepted without questions is debatable, but something is always better than nothing.

-Answer: You must submit your flight instructor certificate with an application form.
+Answer: You must submit a copy of your flight instructor certificate with an application form.
 If your certificate is lost, you may request a faxed confirmation notice directly from the FAA by calling 405/954-3261.
 This confirmation notice may be used in lieu of the actual certificate.
 You also can contact your local FSDO for assistance.

 Answer: The one that fits your particular lifestyle and time constraints.
 Each renewal method has its advantages and disadvantages.
 Attending a FIRC program has a number of advantages over other methods, including a renewal based on student activity.
 Not only does it provide you with the latest information on regulations, technology, and teaching techniques, it also provides you with an opportunity to network with other flight instructors in your area.
-Flight Instructor Refresher Clinics Online provides the latest information and can be done at your convenience at home.
+The Online Flight Instructor Refresher Clinics (eFIRC) provides the latest information and can be done at your convenience at home.

 AOPA thanks our members for their continued support in protecting the freedom to fly.